dhlparcel/terraform-module-datadog-agentless-scanner/examples/single_region/README.md

 # Single Region Example

-This folder shows an example of Terraform code that uses the [datadog-agentless-scanner module](https://github.com/Datadog/terraform-datadog-agentless-scanner) to deploy a Datadog agentless-scanner in your [AWS](https://aws.amazon.com/) account.
+This folder shows an example of Terraform code that uses the [datadog-agentless-scanner module](https://github.com/Datadog/terraform-datadog-agentless-scanner) to deploy a Datadog agentless scanner in your [AWS](https://aws.amazon.com/) account.

 To deploy in multiple regions you can check this [example](../multi_region/README.md).
 If you are interested to scan your other accounts you can check that [example](../cross_account/README.md)